 “Any person who tries to rob me of my dignity will lose.”

-The Vanessa Grant School (VGS) provides a safe and friendly boarding facility for forty children with mild to severe mental handicap, between the ages of 6 and 15.
+The Vanessa Grant School (VGS) for children with special needs provides a safe and friendly boarding facility for forty children with mild to severe mental handicap, between the ages of 6 and 15.
 At the school, the children develop enough skills to enable them to contribute to their community.

 With very generous support from donors there are now forty special needs children living in the boarding school.
 The VGS has recently been described as a “model special needs school”, with some of the best equipped facilities in Kenya.
 Strong links with parents are considered vital to enable carers to learn how to adjust, emotionally, financially and physically, to supporting a child with a handicap.